ajcastanedag/Germany_TP_infographic_MB2/README.md

 # **Germany Temperature and Precipitation Infographic**
 In this repository you will found how to extract temporal temperature and precipitation data using R from monthly datasets like ftp://opendata.dwd.de/.
 The process from the data download to the plot of the information is described step by step in the sections below.
 The final result consist in the summary of all graphs generated from the data as an Infographics.
 Inside [Opendata](ftp://opendata.dwd.de/climate_environment/CDC/grids_germany/) more monthly datasets can be used with this code like [drought_index](ftp://opendata.dwd.de/climate_environment/CDC/grids_germany/monthly/drought_index/) and [sunshine_duration](ftp://opendata.dwd.de/climate_environment/CDC/grids_germany/monthly/sunshine_duration/).
+Once the data extraction is performed all graphs can be produced independently due to they extract the values either from the .csv generated or the grid files.

 ![InfoGraph](https://github.com/ajcastanedag/Germany_TP_infographic_MB2/blob/master/Graph_Sample/InfoGraph.png)